Medical Services Plan (MSP) Premium Changes

 Changes to Extended Health Plan

-- Claims for paramedical services (chiropractic, massage, naturopathy, physiotherapy or podiatry) will be reimbursed at 80 percent of the $10 visit fee ($8) for the first four visits and claims for additional visits to a given paramedical services provider will be reimbursed at 80 percent (to plan limits) for that service
+- Claims for paramedical services (chiropractic, massage, naturopathy, physiotherapy or podiatry) will be reimbursed at 80 percent (to plan limits) for the first visit

 Optional Spouse and Dependent Group Life Insurance Premium Increase